strblr/pegase/doc/docs/advanced-concepts/Writing-a-plugin.md

 Pegase has a plugin system that allows you to extend the base functionalities.
 A plugin is a simple object with four optional properties:

 1. `name`: the name of your plugin.
+2. `castParser`: A function to convert custom tag argument types into `Parser` instances.
+3. `directives`: Custom directive definitions.
-2. `grammar`: A grammar parser instance that will be used as a fallback resolver for undefined non-terminals in your peg expressions.
+4. `resolve`: A string to `Parser` map that will be used as a fallback resolver for undefined non-terminals in your peg expressions.
 Think of it as *global rules*.
-3. `castParser`: A function to convert custom tag argument types into `Parser` instances.
-4. `directives`: Custom directive definitions.

 For the exact type signature of these properties, please refer to [API > TypeScript types](#typescript-types).
 Plugins then have to be added to the `peg` tag's `plugins` array.
-Order matters: in case of conflict (a conflicting `grammar` rule, `directive` definition or `castParser` behavior), the first will win.
+Order matters: in case of conflict (a conflicting `resolve` rule, `directive` definition or `castParser` behavior), the first will win.
 Let's add two directives `@min` and `@max`, that transform the `children` of the wrapped parser to only keep respectively the minimum and the maximum value and emit it as a single child:

 ```ts
 peg.plugins.push({